evanxd/fxos-magic/README.md

 # FxOS Magic
-FxOS Magic is a good first Firefox OS App tutorial book for web developers.
-It suits people are web developer faimiliar with HTML5, CSS3, and JavaScript.
-We will introduce all important knowledge to develop amazing FxOS apps.
+FxOS Magic is a good first Firefox OS App handbook for Web developers.
+It suits people are Web developer faimiliar with HTML5, CSS3, and JavaScript.
+We will introduce all important knowledge for developing amazing FxOS apps.

 ## Book Contents
 ```
 1. About Firefox OS
-  1.1 Introduction
+  1.1 What Is Firefox OS
-  1.2 Why Firefox OS
+  1.2 Why Has Firefox OS
   1.3 Goal of Firefox OS
   1.4 Summary